Julie Myers

 Julie Lyn Myers Wood (born 1969) is an American prosecutor and former government official.
-She was the Assistant Secretary of Homeland Security for Immigration and Customs Enforcement.
+She was the assistant secretary for U.S. Immigration and Customs Enforcement.
 She assumed the job following a recess appointment by President George W. Bush on January 4, 2006.
 Previously, Myers worked for the Office of Independent Counsel under Kenneth Starr and was a lead prosecutor in the Independent Counsel's failed case against Susan McDougal.
-She is currently CEO of Guidepost Solutions, LLC, a leading investigative and compliance consulting firm.

 After leaving the Office of Independent Counsel, Myers was appointed Assistant Secretary for Export Enforcement at the Department of Commerce.
 In that capacity, she oversaw 170 employees and a $25 million budget for one year.
+She is currently the CEO of Guidepost Solutions, an investigative and compliance consulting firm.

-Myers is the is the wife of John F. Wood, the former US Attorney for the Western District of Missouri and former Chief of Staff to the Secretary of Homeland Security.
-Michael Chertoff, the Secretary of Homeland Security at the time, was her boss.
-She is also the niece of former Chairman of the Joint Chiefs, Richard Myers.
+Myers is married to John F. Wood, the former US Attorney for the Western District of Missouri and former Chief of Staff to the secretary of homeland security.
+She is also the niece of former chairman of the Joint Chiefs, Richard Myers.

 Assistant secretary

-On June 30, 2005, Myers was nominated by President Bush to head up the Immigration and Customs Enforcement (ICE) agency.
+On June 30, 2005, Myers was nominated by President George W. Bush to lead the Immigration and Customs Enforcement (ICE) agency.
 On September 15, she testified in front of the Senate's Homeland Security and Governmental Affairs Committee.
-The committee approved Myers's nomination on a strict party-line vote (with Republicans voting for the nomination).
-The full Senate never voted on the nomination, and President Bush gave her a recess appointment on January 4, 2006 to remain in effect until January 3, 2007.
+The committee approved Myers' nomination on a strict party-line vote (with Republicans voting for the nomination).
+The full Senate never voted on the nomination and President Bush gave her a recess appointment on January 4, 2006, which remained in effect until January 3, 2007.
 He renominated her on January 9, 2007.
-Despite some criticism and controversy, Myers was finally confirmed by the Senate on December 19, 2007.
+Despite some criticism and controversy, Myers was confirmed by the Senate on December 19, 2007.

-On November 5, 2008, the day after the election of Barack Obama, Secretary Chertoff announced the resignation of Myers effective November 15.
-Myers was succeeded by ICE Deputy Assistant Secretary for Operations John P. Torres, a career ICE employee.
+On November 5, 2008, the day after the election of Barack Obama, then-secretary of homeland security Michael Chertoff announced the resignation of Myers effective November 15.
+Myers was succeeded by ICE deputy assistant secretary for operations John P. Torres, a career ICE employee.